 2. Demonstrate a deep analytical understanding of public policy issues relating to investment, small business development and innovation.

 3. Assess and analyse information that is pertinent to debates over wealth creation.

-4. Engage in critical thinking through comparing competing ideas in spatial and industry economics.
+4. Engage in critical thinking through analysing theories in urban and industrial economies.

 5. Engage in team processes to analyse and communicate research.